 Suboxone rehab can refer to a rehabilitation program that is designed to help addicts get off Suboxone when they have a Suboxone addiction.
 When you hear about a Suboxone addiction, you may be confused because Suboxone is typically used to help get addicts off other opioids like heroin, fentanyl, and Oxycontin.
-So why would anybody need to go to a rehab for Suboxone addiction treatment?
-While a Suboxone rehab program can help get opioid addicts off other opioid drugs, the reality is that Suboxone is a Band Aid on a much bigger problem – the disease of addiction.
+So why would anybody need to go to inpatient rehab for Suboxone addiction treatment?
+While a Suboxone rehab program can help get opioid addicts get off and stop using other opioid drugs, the reality is that Suboxone is a Band-Aid on a much bigger problem – the disease of addiction.

-Suboxone is not a long-term solution to drug addiction because the body is still dependent on an opioid, but that doesn’t mean Suboxone can’t help addicts wean off other opioids.
-In fact, Suboxone, as well as Subutex and methadone, is often used to taper addicts off heroin and other opiates during a medical detox portion of addiction treatment at many drug rehab facilities.
+Suboxone is not a long-term solution to drug addiction because the body is still dependent on an opioid.
+Though Suboxone can result in dependency, Suboxone can be helpful in getting addicts to wean off other opioids during the initial detoxification phase of treatment.
+In fact, Suboxone, as well as Subutex and methadone, are often used for this purpose at medical detox facilities and drug rehab centers.
+It allows for addicts to taper off heroin and other opiates while being monitored by addiction professionals.

 Suboxone is mainly composed of buprenorphine and naloxone, but there are many different brand names for medications with the same or similar ingredients as Suboxone, some of which include:

 The truth is that Suboxone is a drug to help people, just like you, through opioid withdrawal.
 However, it needs to be understood that Suboxone can be addictive itself and the risk for Suboxone addiction is high, which is why it shouldn’t be taken long-term.
 Suboxone addiction affects many people, and the reality is that they often turn to Suboxone as a way to “end” their drug addiction – not start another one!